Approach

 How the work happens

-Diplomats.Digital works through structured inquiry, private briefings, controlled artifacts, and strategic frameworks.
+Diplomats.Digital works through structured inquiry, private briefings, practical resources, and strategic frameworks.

 Operating principles